-K84101203-03 Alcohol-Testing Equipment
+K84101303-04 Alcohol-Testing Equipment

-Funds will be provided to the State Toxicology Lab to purchase non-evidentiary preliminary breath testing (PBT) equipment to screen for the presence of alcohol in breath samples in the field.
+Funds will be provided to the State Toxicology Lab to purchase:

+- Non-evidentiary preliminary breath testing (PBT) equipment (Alcosensors) to screen for the presence of alcohol in breath samples in the field.
 The State Toxicology Lab will distribute the PBTs to law enforcement statewide.
 The State Toxicologist will be responsible to purchase, maintain, distribute, and train law enforcement related to all new equipment.
+(Quantity = up to 500) - Intoxilyzer 8000 breath testing devices used to obtain evidentiary samples in the field.
+They will allow law enforcement a non-invasive, immediately accessible method to obtain alcohol concentration results.
+(Quantity = up to 15)

+Funds will be used for the purchase of this equipment.
 Equipment purchased for State Toxicology is for highway safety testing only.

-K84101203-04 SCRAM Units for 24/7 Sobriety Program
+K84101303-05 SCRAM Units for 24/7 Sobriety Program

-Funds will be provided to the North Dakota Office of Attorney General (NDOAG) to purchase Secure Continuous Remote Alcohol Monitoring (SCRAM) units for use by the NDAG's 24/7 Sobriety Program.
+Funds will be provided to the North Dakota Office of Attorney General (NDOAG) to purchase Secure Continuous Remote Alcohol Monitoring (SCRAM) units for use by the NDOAG's 24/7 Sobriety Program.

-The program exists to maintain the sobriety of DUI offenders through sobriety checks twice per day through preliminary breath tests (PBTs) or via continuous monitoring via a SCRAM.
+The program exists to maintain the sobriety of DUI offenders through sobriety checks twice per day through preliminary breath tests (PBTs) or continuous monitoring via a SCRAM.
 The program is used by judges as a sanction for DUI offenders both pre- and post-conviction and as a term of probation.
 Benefits of a 24/7 Sobriety Program include: (1) an increase in public safety, (2) improved linkage to substance abuse assessment and treatment, (3) decreased economic impact by decreasing jail time, (4) improved ability for the offender to maintain employment, and (5) a low cost to tax payers.